Menu

 Weber's 10-year warranty on the Weber Genesis E-325 is not marketing language - it covers virtually every component including burners, cooking grates, and the lid, making the $949.00 price point a genuine long-term value proposition.
 Consumer Reports' multi-year grill reliability surveys consistently place Weber at or near the top of the pack, with Genesis owners frequently reporting 10-plus years of service with only routine maintenance.
 [2] The integrated thermometer reads accurately, the fold-down side tables are solid and functional, and the iGrill-compatible design means you can add Bluetooth temperature monitoring without replacing the grill body.
 For most backyard entertainers cooking for groups of 10 to 15 people, the Genesis E-325s represents the highest-value purchase available in the $800–$1,000 price segment - a conclusion echoed by nearly every major independent testing organization.

-Weber Spirit E-310 Liquid Propane Gas Grill#
+2. Weber Spirit E-310 Liquid Propane Gas Grill - Best Budget Weber#

 Best for: First-time gas grill buyers, budget-conscious families, smaller patios, and anyone upgrading from charcoal who wants Weber quality at a lower price

-• +30,000 BTU from 3 stainless steel burners with reliable even heat
+• 30,000 BTU from 3 stainless steel burners with reliable even heat

-• +529 sq in total cooking area sufficient for families and groups up to 8–10
+• 529 sq in total cooking area sufficient for families and groups up to 8–10

-• +Weber 10-year warranty still fully included on this entry-level model
+• Weber 10-year warranty still fully included on this entry-level model

-• +Compact footprint ideal for smaller patios and townhouse decks
+• Compact footprint ideal for smaller patios and townhouse decks

-• +Porcelain-enameled cast iron grates match higher-end Weber grate specifications
+• Porcelain-enameled cast iron grates match higher-end Weber grate specifications

-• +Open cart design with two side tables provides ample prep space
+• Open cart design with two side tables provides ample prep space

 • 424 sq in primary cooking area limits capacity for larger entertaining groups